Cadasta/cadasta-docs/en/03-projects.md

 ![](/assets/cadasta-map-search.png)

-#### 3. Create your project area.
+#### 3. Create your project boundary.

-The next thing you need to do is create your project area.
-If your project is a global one, simply click the green **Next** button to go to the next page.

-If your project is specific to a certain region or area (as is true for most projects), you can create it by drawing either a rectangle or polygon on the map.
+The next thing you need to do is create your project boundary by drawing either a rectangle or polygon on the map.

-Note that your project area does not need to be exact.
+Note that your project boundary does not need to be exact.
 To ensure full coverage, add a little bit of space outside the area where you'll be working.

 **To draw a polygon**, click the polygon button.
 Then, start clicking points on the map to draw your shape.